IMC Trending Topics and Publications

 Recommended resources grouped to provide you with knowledge, ideas and tips on selected topics.

-Robust cell segmentation is essential for high-multiplex image analysis.
-Here are some resources to address key cell segmentation challenges.
+Robust cell segmentation is essential for high-plex image analysis.
+The resources below address key cell segmentation challenges.
 They also help if you are unfamiliar with the general why and how of cell segmentation.
-Included is information about the IMC Cell Segmentation Kit, which facilitates an end-to-end workflow for single-cell data analytics and is an important first step to improving high-multiplex cell segmentation regardless of which pipeline is used.
+Included is information about the Maxpar® IMC Cell Segmentation Kit, which facilitates an end-to-end workflow for single-cell data analytics and is an important first step to improve high-plex cell segmentation regardless of which pipeline is used.

-- IMC Forum Event: View the 2-hour IMC Forum: Current Methods and Future Views for Effective Cell Segmentation in High-Plex Imaging, which includes presentations and panel discussions about cell segmentation.
+- IMC Forum event: View the two-hour IMC Forum: Current Methods and Future Views for Effective Cell Segmentation in High-Plex Imaging, which includes presentations and panel discussions about cell segmentation.

-- Flyers: Get more information from the IMC Cell Segmentation Kit Information Sheet or the FAQ document.
+- Information: Get more information from the Maxpar IMC Cell Segmentation Kit Information Sheet or the FAQ document.

-- FAS Presentation and Q&A: Watch this short Zoom presentation, Getting the Most Out of Your Data Analysis, in which FAS Wendell Smith discusses the cell segmentation pipeline.
+- FAS Presentation and Q&A: Watch this short Zoom presentation, Getting the Most Out of Your Data Analysis, in which FAS Wendell Smith, PhD, discusses the cell segmentation pipeline.

 Staining for tissue imaging on the Hyperion™ Imaging System is similar to standard immunohistochemistry techniques in terms of tissue collection, tissue processing and the staining itself.
 Optimized staining is important in order to carry out extensive characterization of the tissue microenvironment.
 There are numerous examples of panels of up to 40 markers described for formalin-fixed, paraffin-embedded (FFPE) human tumor sections, and a protocol for frozen tissue sections is also available.